Reasons One Might Consider Declawing Their Cat

-You can read about this baffling disease here.
-Veterinarians are still unsure why some cats develop it or what triggers the intense scratching and self-trauma that some forms of this disease produce. ( read here ) Flea control must be scrupulous.
-Claws can be blunted and smoothed weekly; claws can be capped.
-But unattended to, one way or the other, claws will do damage.
+EGC might also be considered an allergy, since the eosinophils that are found in excess in EGC are often in excess in other allergic conditions.
+Ulcers often form in the cat’s mouth, but they sometimes appear elsewhere on your cat’s body.
+You can read more about this baffling disease here.
+Veterinarians are still unsure why some cats develop EGC, or what triggers the intense scratching and self-trauma that some forms of this disease produce. (read here) Flea control must be scrupulous.
+Claws can be blunted and smoothed weekly, and claws can be capped.
+But if not tended to, claws will do damage.
 Is declawing some of these cats off the table because of rigid philosophies?

 Cats With Unusually Fragile Skin

-Some cats have genetically fragile skin – skin that is easily torn by claws.
-Cat breeders are to blamed for the suffering of these unfortunate designer cats.
-If you go to the ncbi index in 2021 and search for Devon Rex & Spinx cat, you will find over 30 articles regarding the rare diseases these unfortunate creatures suffer from.
+Due to human cruelty, some cats have genetically fragile skin.
+Skin that is easily torn by claws.
+If you go to the NCBI index and search for Devon Rex & Spinx cat, you will find over 30 articles regarding the rare diseases these unfortunate creatures suffer from.
 Animal cruelty is one of the prices of human vanity.
 Both breeds are highly susceptible to skin disease.
-Animal militants the AVMA and the CFA remain hush hush about that.
-Get your cat at your local shelter and, as H.E.
-Peterson once remarked, follow the money.
+However, animal militants the AVMA and the CFA remain hush, hush about that – it’s easier to focus on claws than on eliminating a life of suffering.
+If you want a healthy cat, find it at your local animal shelter.

-In other cats, fragile skin is due to adrenal gland over-activity – something similar to the Cushing’s disease that occurs in dogs. ( read here ) In some of these cats, their skin fragility was due to high doses of corticosteroids given to address their other health issues.
-In other instances, fragile skin appears to be the result of disease processes elsewhere in their body. (read here, here , here & here ) In still others, inborn genetic defects are thought to be the problem. (read here) Dealing with secondary bacterial infections in all of these pets can require periodic antibiotics.
-With time, those bacteria will become antibiotic-resistant – a threat to the cat and to you.
-Cats with autoimmune skin disease ( pemphigus ) also develop unhealthy skin – just as humans sometimes do. (read here ) They too might require periodic antibiotic and other immunosupressive treatment.
-Tissue surrounding the claws (the nail beds) often harbors those infections as well. ( read here and ask me for Manning1982)
+In other cats, fragile skin is due to adrenal gland over-activity – an illness similar to the Cushing’s disease more common in dogs. (read here) In some of these cats, their skin fragility was due to high doses of corticosteroids given to address their other health issues.
+In other instances, fragile skin appears to be the result of disease processes elsewhere in their body. (read here, here, & here) In still others, inborn genetic defects are thought to be the problem. (read here) Dealing with secondary bacterial infections in all of these pets can require periodic antibiotics.
+With time, those bacteria will become antibiotic-resistant – a threat to the cat, and to you.
+Cats with autoimmune skin disease (pemphigus) also develop unhealthy skin – just as we humans sometimes do. (read here) They too might require periodic antibiotic and other immunosuppressive treatment.
+In 30–90% of the cases, the tissue surrounding the cat’s claws (the cat’s nail beds) are affected and harbor those infections (often staphylococcus) as well. (read here or ask me for Manning1982)

-I do not believe that people in imperfect health should be denied the companionship of a cat.
-Loneliness is epidemic in America today.
-I do not believe that a cat should be denied the companionship of a loving and willing cat owner.
-Wretched cat colonies are no substitute for loving owners.
-I do not believe that a cat should be denied any procedure that is to its benefit.
-I have no ethical problem recommending that cats belonging to a client of mine with any of these health concerns be front declawed the way I performed the surgery.
-The procedure got its bad reputation from ham-handed veterinarians who removed far too much.
-I would also inform the cat owner that a cat bite or perhaps even a flea bite could poses a similar danger.
+I do not believe that people in imperfect health or facing other issues should be denied the companionship of a cat or vice versa because of the rigid dogma of some.
+Loneliness is epidemic in the western world today, cats are put down every day because homes are unavailable, and wretched cat colonies are no substitute for caring owners.
+I have no ethical problem recommending that cats belonging to a client of mine with any of these concerns be front declawed the way I performed the surgery.
+The procedure got its bad reputation from ham-handed veterinarians who removed far too much tissue.
+I always inform the cat’s owner that a cat bite or perhaps even a cat flea bite could pose similar dangers.